alonaviv/twist/README.md

 `docker exec -it twist-django-1 /bin/bash`
 3. Run restore:
 `./manage.py dbrestore -I db_backups/16-4-24-friends.psql`
 4. Use restored DB on local system.
 Remember that your admin pass is now the production one.

+## Stress testing production
+1. Run JMeter and open the JMX file in twist/jmeter
+2. Reset production DB and set passcode to `dev`
+3. Play on JMeter, and 100 threads (40 singers and 60 audience) will run.
+Singers use different names for each and sign up with 2 different songs each (all data taken from CSV files in the twist/jmeter dir).
+4. Use AWS instances to run a more powerful stress test.